-Lindsay’s background and experience were enough to qualify her to be invited as a panelist on “Race in America: A Candid Conversation,” which can be seen Friday night at 8 PT on NBC Sports Bay Area, NBC Sports California and NBC Sports Northwest.
+Jackson, a guest on “Race in America: A Candid Conversation,” seen Friday night at 8 p.m.
+PT on NBC Sports Bay Area, believes they’d be casualties of today’s economic realities.

 “If they’d have had Club baseball when I was a kid, my family was not going to let me travel to Reno to play a three-game series somewhere,” Jackson says.
 “You sure weren’t going to live in Walnut Creek and go play games in Foster City, when you could go to Walnut Creek, to Orinda, to Lafayette, to San Ramon, to Pleasanton, to Danville.
 And have (six) games in those (six) towns.

 “We weren’t going to go to Los Angeles for games, or to Sacramento.
 Families couldn’t afford that.
 And I’m sure there are a lot of families now that can’t afford it.”

 A USA Today study in 2017 concluded that the average cost for a season of Club baseball is about $3,700 -- but it could rise to about $8,000 if it includes personal training and out-of-state tournaments.
 It is, in many ways, a considerable investment.

 By contrast, the average cost for a season on a sponsored AAU basketball club was about $500.